Last modified: December 22, 2020

 In 2015, researchers conducting laboratory tests in mice with mesothelioma discovered epi-drugs targeting EZH2, an enzyme involved in epigenetic changes, were more effective in mesothelioma tumors with the BAP1 mutation.
 Approximately 50 to 60 percent of mesothelioma tumors carry the BAP1 mutation, which suggests EZH2-targeting epi-drugs may be more effective in this population.

 A phase II clinical trial began in 2016 to evaluate the EZH2-targeting epi-drug tazemetostat in pleural mesothelioma patients with and without the BAP1 mutation.
-The study is no longer recruiting participants and is expected to wrap up in late 2018.
+The study concluded in 2019, but the results have not been published.

-Two other clinical trials, one that began in 2012 and another that started in 2016, are studying a different EZH2-targeting epi-drug called mithramycin in mesothelioma patients.
-Both are still accepting participants.
+Another clinical trial that started in 2016 is studying a different EZH2-targeting epi-drug called mithramycin in mesothelioma patients.
+It is still recruiting participants.